 Instagram is one of the best ways to build your brand and showcase your personality as a musician.
-But now that the social media platform boasts 700 million monthly active users, advertising your music on Instagram has become more competitive, so you need to be savvier than ever before to reach new fans.
+But now that the social media platform boasts over 1 billion monthly active users, advertising music has become increasingly competitive, so you need to be savvier than ever before to reach new fans.

-Let’s take a look at some best practices for Instagram advertising and how to get your ads up and running.
+Let’s take a look at some best practices for how to advertise your music on Instagram, as well as how to get your first ad campaign up and running.

 Instagram Advertising: Best Practices for Musicians